Chris Cuomo Savages Donald Trump In George HW Bush Tribute

 Cuomo reminded his viewers of a particularly entertaining Saturday Night Live episode where Bush faced off against comedian Dana Carvey, as Carvey did an unnervingly accurate impersonation.
 The show paid tribute to Bush on Friday night by once again sharing the hilarious clip.
 Carvey and Bush went on to be close friends despite their often opposing viewpoints — another example of how Bush handled differing opinions.

-Cuomo ended the segment with a tribute to the strength of Bush’s character, and the dignity with which he composed himself while in office.
+Cuomo ended the segment with a tribute to the strength of Bush’s character and the dignity with which he composed himself while in office.

 “The President’s way of being President was a compliment to our nation,” said Cuomo.
 And that is why you see both parties coming out to celebrate the man as well as the leader.”